-A conventional, perforated perimeter drain, with a 150 millimetre surround of 20 millimetre minus crushed stone, should be provided at founding level and should lead by gravity flow to a sump.
+A conventional, perforated perimeter drain, with a 150 millimetre surround of 20 millimetre minus crushed stone, should be provided at the founding level for the basement floor parking area (approximate elevation of 70 metres) and should lead by gravity flow to a sump.
 The sump should be equipped with a backup pump and generator.
 The proposed basement should also be provided with under floor drains consisting of perforated pipe with a surround of 20 millimetre minus crushed stone to reduce the potential for buildup of hydrostatic pressure below the basement floor.
 The under floor drains should be placed beginning at the inside edge of the foundation wall and should be spaced a maximum of 5 metres apart.
 The under floor drain should also be directed to the sump.
 The sump discharge should be equipped with a backup flow protector.